sio2project/oioioi/oioioi/ipdnsauth/README.rst

-A module implementing authentication based on user IP or DNS hostname.
+Authentication based on user IP or DNS hostname.